 What happens if the buyer is refunded?

 The seller is responsible for issuing refunds, including the tax portion of the payment.
-If the buyer is refunded and Bonanza collected the sales tax, Bonanza will refund the sales tax portion of the order total back to the seller's account.
-If the buyer receives a partial refund, Bonanza will refund a proportional percentage of the sales tax back to the seller's account.
+If the buyer is refunded and Bonanza collected the sales tax, the payment processor will deduct the sales tax portion of the order from Bonanza and refund it back to the seller's account.
+If the buyer receives a partial refund, the payment processor will deduct a proportional percentage of the sales tax from Bonanza and refund it back to the seller's account.

 How is this different from how Bonanza has handled sales tax in the past?